-I believe strongly in evidence based medicine, but also in tailoring the treatment plan to the individual patient and family.
-I value open communication and strive to make sure that families understand both the big picture and the details of the medical condition.
-A new medical diagnosis in a child is often a time of crisis for families; I recognize the stress that the diagnosis generates and will do my best to help ease fears.
-When a child has a particularly rare condition, I love seeking input from outside experts.
+Dr. Loomba believes strongly in evidence based medicine, but also in tailoring the treatment plan to the individual patient and family.
+She values open communication and strives to make sure that families understand both the big picture and the details of the medical condition being evaluated/treated.
+A new medical diagnosis in a child is often a time of stress for families; she recognizes that stress and will do her best to help ease fears.
+When a child has a particularly rare condition, she values seeking input from outside experts.

 Genentech fellowship support grant, 2007

 Moshref M, Tangey B, Gilor C, Loomba-Albrecht LA, et.all.
 Concise Review: Canine Diabetes Mellitus as a Translational Model for Innovative Regenerative Medicine Approaches.
 Stem Cells Transl Med.
 2019;8(5):450-455.

 Loomba-Albrecht LA.
 Pubertal Development, Skinner M, (ed).
 Encyclopedia of Reproduction, Second Edition.
 2018 July 30;1:100-104.

 Loomba-Albrecht LA, Styne DM.
 Hormonal Control of Puberty, Huhtaniemi I, (ed).
 Encyclopedia of Endocrine Diseases, Second Edition.
 2018 Oct 1;5:137-143.

 Loomba-Albrecht LA, Styne DM: Abnormal Pubertal Development, Kline MW, Blaney SM, Giardino AP, Orange JS, Penny DJ, Schutze GE, Shekerdemian LS, Rudolph A, Rudolph C, (ed).
 Rudolph's Pediatrics, 23rd edition.
 McGraw Hill Education.
 2018 July 31;23, Ch.
 534(1):2582-2590.